History and Highlights of the week-long Shark Week airing on the Discovery Channel.

-One account is attributed to executive producer, Brooke Runnette.
-She reportedly told The Atlantic that the idea was born among a group of Discovery executives siting at a bar.
+One account is attributed to executive producer Brooke Runnette.
+She reportedly told The Atlantic that the idea was born among a group of Discovery executives sitting at a bar.
 One of them mentions the idea for a program called “Shark Week” and someone else quickly scribbled it down on a napkin.

 Whatever the case might be, the show eventually premiered in the summer of 1988 with a debut titled Caged in Fear.
 This episode examined the science behind motorized shark cages.

 Ratings quickly galloped and Discovery reportedly recorded double their normal ratings before the 10-program lineup was done for that year.

 Milestones And Major Highlights So Far.

 - 1988: The show premiered with Caged in Fear, and other shows like The Shark Takes a Siesta and Shark – Predators or Prey.